slatedocs/slate/source/includes/reference/_recipients.md

 You can use this data to build a dynamic user interface on top of these endpoints.
 This is a step-by-step guide on how these endpoints work.

+##Using account requirements

 1.First create a quote to specify currencies and transfer amounts.
 See [Create.Quote](#quotes-create).

-2.Call `GET /v1/quotes/{quoteId}/account-requirements` to get list of fields you need to fill with values in "details" section for creating a valid recipient account.
+2.Call `GET /v1/quotes/{quoteId}/account-requirements` to get the list of fields you need to fill with values in the "details" section for creating a valid recipient account.

-In order to create "aba" recipient type you need these top level fields:<br/>
+In order to create an "aba" recipient type you need these top level fields:<br/>
 <ul>
  <li>legalType (PRIVATE / BUSINESS)</li>
  <li>abartn (ABA routing number)</li>